-- This inspection was of Winton Academy, which is co-located with Glenmoor Academy on a shared site.
+- This inspection was of Glenmoor Academy, which is co-located with Winton Academy on a shared site.
 The academies work very closely under one Principal and one governing body, with the same senior leaders and teachers.
 Most policies and operating procedures are common across both schools.
-Students mix at social times, but are taught in single-sex lessons by teachers from both schools.
+Students mix at social times but are taught in single-sex lessons by teachers from both schools.
 The academies were inspected by two separate inspection teams and each has its own inspection report.
-However, these reports reflect the joint working practices of the academies and, for this reason, much of the text is identical. - Inspectors observed 26 lessons.
-Several of these observations were conducted jointly with senior leaders.
+However, these reports reflect the joint working practices of the academies and for this reason, much of the text is identical. - Inspectors observed 39 lessons, some jointly with senior leaders.
 In addition, the inspection team made visits to a wide range of classrooms to scrutinise students' work and to observe behaviour. - Meetings were held with the Principal, senior and middle leaders, groups of students, members of the governing body and the Director of Secondary Academies for United Learning.
-A telephone conversation was held with the local authority designated officer for safeguarding. - Inspectors scrutinised a wide range of documentation including information on students' achievement, the academy's self-evaluation, minutes of meetings, records relating to the monitoring of teaching, behaviour and safety, and the safeguarding of students. - Inspectors scrutinised samples of students' work and observed their behaviour and safety at break and lunch times. - Inspectors took account of 26 responses to the online Parent View survey and 33 staff questionnaire returns.
+A telephone conversation was held with the local authority designated officer for safeguarding. - Inspectors scrutinised a wide range of documentation, including information on students' achievement, the academy's self-evaluation, minutes of meetings, records relating to the monitoring of teaching, behaviour and safety, and the safeguarding of students. - Inspectors took account of 26 responses to the online Parent View survey and 32 staff questionnaire returns.
 Written responses from parents were also considered.